xyzroe/XZG/docs/hardware.md

 The device button supports multiple types of presses to manage various functions:

+### Factory Reset

+To perform a factory reset:

+1. Power off the device.
+2. Hold down the button.
+3. Power on the device.
+4. Release the button when both the Power and Mode LEDs start flashing at 3 Hz(1).
+    { .annotate }

+    1. :light_bulb: 3 Hz means the LED blinks three times per second.

+!!! danger "Factory Reset"
+    Performing a factory reset will erase all your settings and restore the device to its original factory state.

 ### Types of Button Presses

 1. **Short Press (under 3 seconds)**: